Michael Shvo: Career

-In 2015, Shvo teamed up with Russian billionaire Vladislav Doronin of Aman Resorts to buy New York’s Crown Building, filing plans the next year to convert most of the 26-story office building into condominiums and a hotel--branded the "AMAN New York".

-In September 2016, Shvo was accused by Manhattan District Attorney of buying art and other luxury items, using them in New York and claiming they had been sent out of state to avoid $1.275 million in sales, use and corporate taxes.
-Shvo settled the case in 2018 and paid $3.5 million.

 In 2018, Shvo purchased the office portion of 685 Fifth Avenue, previously the headquarters of Gucci, from General Growth Partners (GGP), in partnership with Deutsche Finance Group, for 135 million dollars.
 It has since been disclosed that Shvo will be converting the building into ultra-luxury residences branded as the Mandarin Oriental Residences.

 In 2019, Shvo made a number of purchases across asset classes.
 He purchased the Raleigh Hotel and the adjacent Richmond and South Seas Hotels from Tommy Hilfiger along with partners Deutsche Finance America.
 The same year, Shvo purchased a long-vacant piece of land on Wilshire Boulevard for $130 million, which the company announced is going to be developed into the Mandarin Oriental Residences Beverly Hills, as well as 711 Fifth Avenue, previously the headquarters of The Coca Cola Company, for $937 million.
 In 2020, Shvo acquired the Transamerica Pyramid in San Francisco for $650 million, and began work on a $250 million renovation in 2022.
 Also in 2020, he acquired 333 South Wabash in Chicago, known as Big Red, for $376 million, and 530 Broadway in New York’s Soho district for $382 million.

+Shvo is one of several developers collectively pumping more than $2.5 billion into a handful of blocks along Collins Avenue, Miami.
+He has coined the project 'Billionaires Beach'.

+In 2025, both of Michael Shvo's Miami projects were turned back to lenders or new developers, effectively removing SHVO as both developer and owner.
+The Raleigh project, long-stalled for multiple years, with low sales volume, was sold to NAHLA Capital for $270 million in October 2025.
+Shvo's Alton road project also failed to be constructed after surrendering the property in a deed in lieu of foreclosure.